How to obtain a marriage visa in Thailand?

 Can foreign nationals get married in Thailand?

 Foreign nationals can get married in Thailand.
 The country is a popular destination for international weddings due to its beautiful scenery, unique cultural traditions, and relatively simple marriage formalities.
-However, there are rules and procedures that must be followed for the marriage to be recognised as legal in Thailand.
-Here are some key points to consider:
+However, there are rules and procedures.

 • Legal requirements: Foreign nationals who wish to get married in Thailand must comply with Thai laws.
-This includes obtaining the correct type of visa to enter Thailand, providing the necessary documents, and celebrating the marriage in accordance with Thai laws.
+They must obtain the correct type of visa to enter Thailand, provide the necessary documents, and celebrate the marriage in accordance with Thai laws.

-• Marriage visa in Thailand: Many foreign nationals obtain a “marriage visa” (or “spouse visa”) to travel to Thailand for the purpose of getting married.
-This visa is issued by the Thai embassy or consulate in the foreign national’s country of origin.
+Marriage visa in Thailand: Many foreign nationals obtain a “marriage visa” (or “spouse visa”) to travel to Thailand for the purpose of getting married.
+The Thai embassy or consulate in the foreign national’s country of origin issues this visa.

-• Required documents: Foreign nationals will be required to provide documents such as certificates of single status, birth certificates, passports, financial evidence, and other documents, as required by Thai law.
+Required documents: Thai authorities require foreign nationals to provide documents such as certificates of single status, birth certificates, passports, financial evidence, and other documents, as required by Thai law.

-• Thai marriage certificate: After the wedding, a Thai marriage certificate will be issued.
-This document will prove the validity of the marriage in Thailand.
+Thai marriage certificate: After the wedding, the competent Thai authority issues a Thai marriage certificate.
+This document proves the validity of the marriage in Thailand.

-• Recognition abroad: After getting married in Thailand, foreign couples can have their marriage recognised in their home country by following the legal procedures of that country.
-This may require a certified translation of the Thai marriage certificate and other formalities.
+Recognition abroad: After getting married in Thailand, foreign couples can have their marriage recognised in their home country by following that country’s legal procedures.
+They may need to provide a certified translation of the Thai marriage certificate and complete other formalities.

 What are the specific steps for organising a legal marriage in Thailand?